 When are the longest and shortest lunar months of the 21st century?
 The longest lunar month of the 21st century (2001 to 2100) occurs between the December 2017 and January 2018 new moons.
 With a length of 29 days 19 hours and 47 minutes, this particular lunar month exceeds the mean by a whopping 7 hours and 3 minutes.

 The century’s shortest lunar month takes place between the new moons of June and July 2053, a period of 29 days 6 hours and 35 minutes.
 That’s 6 hours and 9 minutes shorter than the mean.

 Incidentally, exceptionally long or short lunar months repeat in cycles of 9 years.

-Bottom line: In 2020, the shortest lunar month happens between the August 19 and September 17 new moons; and the longest one between the February 23 and March 24 new moons.
+Bottom line: In 2021, the longest lunar month happens between the April 12 and May 11 new moons, and the shortest one between the October 6 and November 4 new moons.
 See Astropixel.com’s complete list of the length of each lunar month in the 21st century.